phac-nml/snvphylnfc/README.md

 - `sample_name`: Optional, and overrides `sample` for outputs (filenames and sample names) and reference assembly identification.
 - `fastq_1`: A URI (ex: a file path or web address) to either single-end FASTQ-formatted reads or one pair of pair-end FASTQ-formatted reads.
 - `fastq_2`: (Optional) If `fastq_1` is paired-end, then this field is a URI to reads that are the other pair of reads associated with `fastq_1`.
-- `reference_assembly`: (Optional) A URI to a reference assembly associated with the sample, so that it may be referenced on the command line by the sample identifier for use as the reference for the whole pipeline.
-However, it may be easier to leave these fields blank and specify the reference using the `--refgenome` parameter.
+- `reference_assembly`: (Optional) A URI to a reference assembly associated with the sample.
+If left blank requires `--refgenome` parameter to specify the reference genome.
+If multiple samples have a reference genome then the parameter (`--reference_sample_id`) is required to select the correct reference genome.
 - `metadata_1...16`: (Optional) Permits up to 16 columns for user-defined contextual metadata associated with each `sample`.
 Refer to [Metadata](#metadata) for more information.

 ### When to use `sample` vs `sample_name`